HomeDev GuideRecipesAPI Reference

 Client

-On the client side, store instances should be created from the epi/shell/store/JsonRest class as this extends the standard REST store included in dojo with validation for cross-site request forgery.
+On the client side, create store instances from the epi/shell/store/JsonRest class, as this extends the standard REST store included in the Dojo with validation for cross-site request forgery.

-When the REST store is created a route to the server side controller will need to be provided.
+When you create the REST store, provide a route to the server-side controller.
 The epi/routes module provides helper methods for calculating the route based on the store name and package/module area it belongs to.
 For example:

 });